 The most interesting source is the untreated hydrocarbon gases from natural gas fields.
-The Therefore it is the most used source for the extraction of helium.
+Therefore it is the most used source for the extraction of helium.
 When the untreated natural gas is converted in liquefied natural gas for transport, the economics of helium extraction are more favorable due to the fact that the helium in it is more highly concentrated.
-For this source, helium comes from deep crystalline rocks with a high content of uranium and thorium and after migration is trapped in sedimentary rocks, along with other gases.
+For this source, helium comes from deep crystalline rocks with a high content of uranium and thorium and after the migration helium is trapped in sedimentary rocks, along with other gases.
 Natural gas analyzes have shown that the concentration of helium increases generally with the geological age of the reservoirs, with a ratio of 1 up to 2.
 Sedimentary rocks from erosion of volcanic rocks can likewise be a source of helium due to their uranium and thorium content.
 Thus, the analysis of the uranium and thorium contents of metamorphic and volcanic rocks, underlying the sedimentary rocks would be useful to identify the sources and explain the distribution of helium in the natural gases.

 - Helium National Reserve or Cliffside, Fain, and Panhandle West fields in Texas, the Keyes field in Oklahoma and the Greenwood, Panoma, and Reichel fields in Kansas and the Hugoton gasfield, which stretches across Oklahoma, Kansas and Texas

 - Ladder Creek Helium Plant near Cheyenne Wells, in eastern Colorado

 - Doe Canyon Helium Plant, in Colorado

 - Shute Creek Gas Helium Plant from LaBarge field in Wyoming

 - Lisbon Valley Gas Plant from Moab field in Utah